 There’s no reason that you have to stay silent in this case.
 Respectfully take the person aside (maybe for coffee?) and confront the issue in an assertive but integrous way.

-Be careful not to put negativity out there.
-But don’t feel guilt at asserting yourself.
+Be careful not to put negativity out there!
+And don’t feel guilty for asserting yourself.
 Once done, you’ll reap the return on your investment.

 And if the person is receptive, you can see the situation resolve itself.

 There may be a need for fine-tuning and reminders in the future!